mmspg/pcc-geo-slicing/README.md

 python point_cloud_compression_slice_conditioning.py --experiment 'PCC_5slices_lmbda1000' --model_path 'models/' train --train_glob 'train/blocks_64_rgb/*.ply' --resolution 64 --epochs 10 --lambda 1000 --num_slices 5
 ```

+Training requires the dataset to be already partitioned into blocks.
+The user can partition any given dataset containing voxelized point clouds with the script partition.py under the folder src.

 For a list of all the training parameters that can be changed, run:

 ```bash